RC thermal soaring.

 Thermals are of course invisible, but a strong heat haze rising from a surface, or circling birds, can indicate the presence of thermals.
 Birds circling and rising, without flapping their wings, is a sure sign that they're enjoying a thermal.

 Finding thermals is really a case of trial-and-error for the first few flights, but once you've launched your glider to a good altitude, then you should be able to fly it around and pick out the thermals to keep it aloft.
+A good way of covering lots of sky quickly is to fly figure-of-eight patterns.

 A tell-tale sign of finding a thermal is seeing the glider suddenly tip in one direction; this happens if one wing enters a thermal - the rising air lifts that wing, thus rolling the glider to one side.